mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 If you are looking at **lines 37 to 42**, let me explain.
 I need a method to create a user \[different from sa] and give some privileges.
 Again, I want to make this using environment variables.

-Using overrides we mount the *~/.lando/mssql* directory from your local machine into the */mssql* directory inside the container.
+Again, using overrides we mount the *~/.lando/mssql* directory from your local machine into the */mssql* directory inside the container.
 This means that any files in *~/.lando/mssql* on your host machine will be accessible in the container at the */mssql* path.

 In this folder, we have: